-Mutation of Trp-94 and Arg-95 Disrupts Complex Formation-We wanted to identify potential residues that are critical for the interaction between CeCdc37 and CeHsp90M.
-Our NMR experiments brought our attention to Trp-94, which is next to Arg-95, making them well positioned to be involved in the binding event (Fig. 2D).
-To resolve whether these two residues play a role during complex formation, both of them were mutated to Ala residues in CeCdc37(36-128).
-Indeed, W94A/ R95A CeCdc37(36-128) could not inhibit the ATP turnover of CeHsp90 nor could it compete with WT CeCdc37 for CeHsp90 binding in the aUC (Fig. 3, A and B).
+Mutation of Trp94 and Arg95 disrupts complex formation -We wanted to identify potential residues which are critical for the interaction between CeCdc37 and CeHsp90M.
+Our NMR experiments brought our attention to Trp94 which is next to Arg95, making them well positioned to be involved in the binding event (Figure 2D).
+To resolve whether these two residues play a role during complex formation, both of them were mutated to Ala residues in AA CeCdc37.
+Indeed.
+AA 36-128 36-128 W94A/R95A CeCdc37 could not inhibit the ATP turnover of CeHsp90, nor could it compete with wt CeCdc37 for CeHsp90 binding in the aUC (Figure 3 A, B).
 To distinguish whether both amino acids are necessary, single point mutants were also generated.
-We find that already W94A CeCdc37(36-128) is severely compromised in its interaction with Hsp90 and also in its inhibitory function toward the ATPase activity of Hsp90 (Fig. 3, A and B).
-Mutating only Arg-95 to alanine also results in a decreased ability to inhibit the ATPase activity of Hsp90 and in a diminished complex formation with the chaperone in the
+We find that already AA 36-128 W94A CeCdc37 is severely compromised in its interaction with Hsp90 and also in its inhibitory function towards the ATPase activity of Hsp90 (Figure 3A, B).
+Mutating only Arg95 to alanine also results in a decreased ability to inhibit the ATPase activity of Hsp90 and in a diminished complex formation with the chaperone in the aUC (Figure 3 A, B).
+Next, we exchanged these two residues in wt CeCdc37 (W94A/R95A CeCdc37) and analyzed its functionality and binding ability towards CeHsp90 (Figure 3A, B).
+Similar to the engineered point mutants in the N-terminal fragment of CeCdc37, the mutated wt protein could not bind to CeHsp90 nor could it inhibit its ATP turnover.
+These results show that the tryptophan at position 94 and the arginine at position 95 are involved in the binding to Hsp90 and are important to inhibit its ATP turnover in the nematode Hsp90-Cdc37 complex.